-The MFA in Creative Writing program at Sierra Nevada College has partnered with Kundiman and the Institute of American Indian Arts (IAIA) to offer annual Writer-in-Residence opportunities.
+The MFA in Creative Writing program at Sierra Nevada University has partnered with Kundiman and the Institute of American Indian Arts (IAIA) to offer annual Writer-in-Residence opportunities.

 Kundiman is dedicated to the creation and cultivation of Asian American literature.